TimeLovercc/SpuGraph/README.md

 4. What if we have too many redundant codes?
 Use base class to reduce the redundant codes.
 5. For node encoder, three cases, 1, -1, >1.
 6. For a new backbone, first define new layer type (add edge_att in conv), then use the base class to implement the new backbone.
+7. How to solve the explain message problem?

 ## Contributing
 Contributions to the SpuGraph project are welcome.
 Please follow the standard procedures for contributing to a GitHub project: